js-cookie/js-cookie/CONTRIBUTING.md

     $ grunt connect:tests

-This will automatically open the tests at http://127.0.0.1:9998/test/index.html in the default browser, with livereload enabled.
+This will automatically open the test suite at http://127.0.0.1:9998 in the default browser, with livereload enabled.

 _Note: we recommend cleaning all the browser cookies before running the tests, that can avoid false positive failures._